dbt-labs/dbt-core/core/dbt/adapters/README.md

 # Adapters README

-The Adapters module is responsible for defining database connection methods, schema for caching, how relations are defined, and the two major types of connection types we have base and sql.
+The Adapters module is responsible for defining database connection methods, caching information from databases, how relations are defined, and the two major types of connection types we have - base and sql.

 # Directories